What does Vivian mean?

 Vivian▲ has 25 variants: Bibi, Bibiana, Bibiane, Bibianna, Bibianne, Bibyana, Vevay, Vi, Vibiana, Viv, Vivee, Vivi, Vivia, Viviana▲, Viviane, Vivianna, Vivianne, Vivien, Vivienne▲, Vivyan, Vivyana, Vivyanne, Vyvyan, Vyvyana and Vyvyanne.more]

 Vivian is a very prominent first name for females (#184 out of 4276, Top 4%) and also a very prominent surname for both adults and children (#11070 out of 150436, Top 7%).
 (2000 U.S. Census)

 Presented below is the birth name popularity of Vivian for girls.
 Vivian reached its top rank of #73 in the U.S. during the years 1920-1929, and is presently at #98.
 (Top 1000 Birth Names Records, 2014)

 Prominent varying forms of Vivian (#98 last year) are Vina, Viviana (#454 last year), Vivien and Vivienne (#249).
+Variants like Viona are seldom used.
 These girl names are at the peak of their popularity presently (usage of 0.4398%), except for the version Vina which has become less stylish.
 Vivian (#98), Viviana (#454) and Vivienne (#249) are three of the more chic names for newborns among these, and there is a rekindling in baby name usage for Vivian and Vivienne.
 Shown below is a comparison of the popularity of Vivian and corresponding names.
 (Top 1000 Birth Names Records, 2014)